 We have had to postpone this event from …

 The Redbud chapter has created many resources to help people learn which native plants are good candidates for the landscape and for the garden.
-Local species offer ecological benefits that non-native plants, and even native but non-local natives do not.
+In the accordion below, you will find our resources on various gardening-related topics such as, fire-wise planting, wildlife support, invasive species, propagation, and rainwater harvesting Local species offer ecological benefits that non-native plants, and even native but non-local natives do not.
 They support pollinators and wildlife.
 Our local plants have a unique character and offer a sense of wonder and beauty at home without the need to travel to wildlands.

 Though plant biodiversity can be preserved only through habitat conservation, by planting even on our own properties, we can help preserve diversity of the organisms that rely on native plants.
 Planting natives in your garden or yard attracts a huge variety of insects, birds, and pollinators, drawn by the food and shelter offered by those plants.

 In this Gardening section of our website, we have many resources related to the benefits of using natives in your landscape and related topics.
-Visit our Gardening With Natives page to find:
+Visit our Gardening With Natives page to find more resources such as: